-Dr. Brian Bockelman joined the Morgridge Institute for Research as an Associate Scientist in 2019, focusing on enabling Research Computing across the institute, on the University of Wisconsin-Madison campus, and beyond.
+Dr. Brian Bockelman, Investigator, joined the Morgridge Institute for Research in 2019, focusing on enabling Research Computing across the institute, on the University of Wisconsin–Madison campus, and beyond.
 Dr. Bockelman has an B.S. in Mathematics from the University of West Georgia (2003), a M.S. in Mathematics from the University of Nebraska-Lincoln (UNL), and a joint Ph.D. in Mathematics and Computer Science from UNL (2008).
 His Ph.D. work is on computational approaches for solving PDEs using sinc methods and, since then, has focused on advancing the state of Research Computing and Distributed High-Throughput Computing (DHTC).

 Starting as a graduate research assistant in 2006, Bockelman has been a collaborator on the Compact Muon Solenoid (CMS) detector at the Large Hadron Collider (LHC), one of the world’s premier High-Energy Physics experiments.
 Beginning with the deployment and operation of the CMS computing center at UNL, he has made a tremendous impact on the CMS Software and Computing organization.
 Accomplishments include the adaption of new distributed filesystems, design of CMS’s global data federation, delivering the global resource pool, and numerous scaling improvements to HTCondor.
 He has served on management roles within the U.S. CMS organization and recently completed a term as leader of the Data Management and Workflow Management development teams.
 The next era of particle physics will begin with the HL-LHC particle accelerator; Bockelman is co-PI of the $25M IRIS-HEP institute to develop critical software technologies for the HL-LHC.